khanhtran-cse/lenovo-ideapad-l340-hackintosh/README.md

 ```
 1. When pluging USB devices (mouse, keyboard,...) and long sleep, the hack will crash.
 This problem also persistent on Windows 10.
 I think it is a DSDT bug and I try to fix it.
-2. While typing on keyboard, your hand might touch on trackpad, so cursor will move to other line.
-It is not really a bug, but I want to disable Trackpad about 500ms when typing to prevent cursor move.
-Linux driver for trackpad and VoodooI2CHID has implemented it, but VoodooI2CSynaptics dont.
 ```
+>2.
+While typing on keyboard, your hands may touch on trackpad, so cursor will move to other line.
+It is not really a bug, but I want to disable Trackpad about 500ms while typing to prevent cursor move.
+Linux driver for this trackpad and VoodooI2CHID has implemented it, but VoodooI2CSynaptics don't.

+I update VoodooI2CSynaptics.kext code to implement QUIET AFTER TYPING.
+You can use this version to prevent unexpected touch while typing.
+[Link here](https://github.com/khanhtran-cse/VoodooI2CSynaptics)

 ## Install instruction